How To Tell if Magic Mushrooms Have Gone Bad | Clear Signs Guide

 • Rotten: A strong putrid stench akin to decaying organic matter.

 It’s time to toss them out.
-A foul smell indicates bacterial decomposition or mold growth internally even if visual signs are minimal.
+A foul smell points to decomposition or contamination even if visual signs are still limited.

-Sniffing your stash before use should be routine practice because some spoilage happens internally where it’s not immediately visible.
+Sniffing your stash before use should be routine practice because some spoilage starts before it becomes visually dramatic.

 Texture Changes: Feeling the Difference